jin0s/priority-tasks/README.md

 https://data.heroku.com/datastores/0f17e1a4-605d-425b-87a5-75b26f76b988#administration

-If a `.env` file does not exist, create a new on from the .env-template file
+If a .env file does not exist, create a new on from the .env-template file

+## Manual Testing with VSCode REST Client
+Test individual end points with the Visual Studio Code REST Client add-on using .http files found in ./src/tests/manual-tests.